jukkhop/gatherbot/README.md

 <p>My attempt to make a configurable IRC-bot that manages pickups/gather matches.
 It's written in perl programming language and uses the Bot::BasicBot module as a base library.
 It's under active development as of February 2013.<p>

 <font face="Candara"><h3>Needed to run</h3></font>
+perl
-perl, perl modules Bot::BasicBot and DateTime (at least) -to be complemented later-
+perl modules: Bot::BasicBot, DateTime (at least, to be complemented later)

 <font face="Candara"><h3>About the bot</h3></font>
 <p>Initially made for NS2 Finland community, the bot has now gained more widespread usage.
 Over 100 gathers have been played on it during the 3 month period it's been in development.</p>